-If you tendered the Free Application for Federal Student Aid (FAFSA), then you have applied for federal student loans from the government.
-Federal student loans comprise of subsidized and unsubsidized direct loans, along with PLUS loans, which can be applied for by your parents in case you are a first-time borrower.
+If you tendered the FAFSA, then you have applied for federal student loans from the government.
+Federal student loans comprise of subsidized and unsubsidized direct loans, along with PLUS loans, which can be applied by your parents in case you are a first-time borrower.
 You will need to complete student loan entrance counseling before your funds can be disbursed.
 It takes just 20 to 30 minutes to complete the counseling.

 Once ready, the Department of Education will send the funds directly to your Institute.
 Your institution will then utilize that money to cover tuition and any other fees.
 If there’s any amount left over after the payments, then your institute will send it over to you.

 That money can be used to supplement living expenses throughout the semester.
-Alternatively, you can also return that money back to the lender to avoid paying interest on that amount.
-You also have a 120 day time period wherein you can opt to return part of or the complete amount being lent to you without being penalized.
+Alternatively, you can also return that money to the lender to avoid paying interest on that amount.
+You also have 120 days wherein you can opt to return part of or the complete amount being lent to you without being penalized.

 Off-campus rent might be much cheaper than anticipated

-You accepted more financial aid money than you actually need
+You accepted more financial aid money than you need

 You got a new job